nidhal-selmi/decimal/README.md

 - Y-statements extracted from commit messages are stored in `ystatements.db`.
   The `/ask` endpoint searches commit messages with predefined question patterns and regular expressions, returning matching commits to the frontend.

+## Query examples

+The question matcher understands a small set of patterns.
+Some supported examples are:

+- "In which decision is the goal to reduce weight?"
+- "Which decision led to using carbon materials?"
+- "What alternatives did decision D3 have?"
+- "What is the goal of decision D5?"
+- "Why was decision D8 made?"

+Minor wording variations (e.g. "goal was" or "goal to") are tolerated.